NFL Draft 2020 prospects: Ranking the top 5 offensive tackles

 The NFL Draft is finally here, and there are several big names on the market that are poised to not only turn around certain franchises, but ring in a new generation of football.
-So let’s answer who the top NFL draft offensive tackles might be.
+So let’s answer who the top NFL draft offensive tackles might be this year.

 RELATED: What time the NFL draft starts, how to watch and live stream the draft, full draft order

-Note: Editor’s Note: Make a difference this Draft, and unite in support of COVID-19 relief efforts.
-Join the NFL’s #DRAFTATHON and donate now!